ereekaur/finance/README.md

-Here I have studied different cases which I have encountered and which are related to optimization or financial world.
+Here I have studied different cases which I have encountered and which are related to optimization or financial world (+ some other examples).

 $\color{red} Example ~ 1$ In this example I have insurance data from three years, namely dates and claims costs from 68